Emotional Affairs: More Destructive Than Physical?

-People today have more communication options than ever before.
-Text messaging, video calling, and the social media have all made it easier for two people to form a bond, whether in person or online.
+As divorce lawyers in Grand Rapids, we have noticed people today have more communication options than ever before.
+Text messaging, video calling, and social media have all made it easier for two people to form a bond, whether in person or online.
 Friendships that develop at work, through a club or organization, or within social media circles may deepen over time due to shared interests, or, because of common problems.

 Friendly relationships that grow deeper can lead to physical attraction, even when there was none in the beginning.
 Unhappy spouses may look outside of the home for comfort, or just to find a sympathetic ear.
 Innocently returned attention can lead to feelings of desire, and a spouse who may have never considered cheating could find it all too easy to stray once a friendly relationship shows any romantic prospects.

 However, physical infidelity is not the only danger.
 Strictly platonic friendships that form strong bonds can still create difficult situations for married partners.
 A deepening friendship can create a safe environment where an unhappy spouse will find comfort and support.
 This can lead to an emotional relationship that may be viewed as an affair.

 Can talking on the phone, exchanging text messages, or nurturing an online relationship be considered cheating?
 Most people today think so.
 In fact, the majority of women who were interviewed regarding the subject even believe an emotional affair is more destructive to marriage than a sexual one.

 Emotional affairs have even become common reasons for divorce.
 According to the Today Show, a large percentage of the population believes that infidelity is no longer defined by sexual activity.
 The secrecy and betrayal created by emotional relationships are very often more devastating to couples than a one-night stand.